ersilia-os/master-chem-featurizer/README.md

 # MolBERT featurizer
-This repository provides an interface to a pre-trained MolBERT model, as developed by BenevolentAI: https://github.com/BenevolentAI/MolBERT
+This repository provides an interface to a pre-trained MolBERT model, as developed by BenevolentAI: https://github.com/BenevolentAI/MolBERT.

+MolBERT is a molecular representation method based on the BERT model language developed to improve current methods for molecule featurization for downstream QSAR model training (https://arxiv.org/abs/2011.13230).
 All credit goes to the original authors.
+The original MolBERT repository is released under an MIT License.

 ## Install